Wednesday, September 18, 2024

 In the world of our gospel lesson for Pentecost 18, Year B ((Mark 9:30-37), it’s pretty clear kids weren’t a priority.
 Jesus uses a little child as an object lesson, an illustration of the weakest and least important in the society.
 The Greek word used (piadion[i]) does not identify the gender of the child, but I always imagine this is a little girl.
 Girls were valued even less than boys and considered to be the property of their fathers until they were of age to become the property of their husbands.

 Jesus challenges us in this passage—as Jesus always does—to think beyond ourselves.
 His numbskull disciples are busy arguing about their status, but Jesus wants them—and us—to deny ourselves and start thinking about our brothers and sisters who are in need.
 I wonder if young people have deserted the Christian Church in America because they’ve seen or heard only an emphasis on individual salvation or self-actualization.
-I wonder if the Millennials and Gen-Z’s aren’t starving for a relationship with the Savor whose primary concern is for the weakest members of society.
+I wonder if the Millennials and Gen-Z’s aren’t starving for a relationship with the Savior whose primary concern is for the weakest members of society.
 Do they look into the future and see a freight train of disaster or injustice coming at them and ask what we’re doing to derail it?

 If young people want a church at all, I suspect they want a church in mission.
 Granted, there’s not a whole heck of a lot a little chapel like Faith Lutheran[ii] can do to change the world, but we can still change part of it.
 We lost a lot when the COVID pandemic changed the model of ministry which allowed us to shelter the temporarily unhoused in our basement during the summer.
 Recently, however, we’ve received an overture from our Lutheran food bank and advocacy ministry Feast of Justice.
 They’re asking us to put together a team to greet and supply some of the 2,000 neighbors who come to their door each week because of food insecurity.
 Yes, nice church folks can always write a check to help the needy, but it’s a whole different thing to look them in the eye.
 Jesus warns us that his mission isn’t always going to be smooth and convenient.
 It might even be a little uncomfortable[iii], but I’m praying this ministry will be meaningful and impactful for all who participate.